kylecornelissen/dog_show/README.md

 # Dog Party!

-Dog Party is a Front End Module 1 Project that focuses on building out UI based on a given comp.
+Dog Party is a Front End Module 1 Project at Turing School of Software & Design that focuses on building out UI based on a given comp.
 It is a 1-page static site to practice writing well structured, semantic HTML with clean, precise CSS, as well as take a first crack at adding some user interaction with JavaScript and the DOM.

 ## Learning Goals
   - Accurately build a provided comp